Self-Care in a Pandemic: How Do You Be Kind to Yourself?

-Chances are, you may not have had a clear and instinctive answer to this seemingly-uncomplicated question six months ago.
+Chances are, you may not have had a clear answer to this seemingly-uncomplicated question six months ago.
 But today, as I ask around, this inquiry is met with an almost intuitive, top-of-the-head response.

 “The entire concept of ‘self-care’ seemed alien to me until this year.
 But now, it centres my days and life,” a friend replies.

 The silver lining in the dark, dark cloud we have been living in for the past few months, has been a heightened sense of awareness about our mental health needs.

 The work from home routine, the blurring of the work-life boundaries, and the constant pressure of being productive, have practically pushed us to recognize when to stop, and to just breathe.

 This Mental Health Day, FIT sought to understand the need for self-care in a constantly changing environment, and how it means different things to different people.

 Step One | Redefining Productivity: ‘You Can’t Pour From an Empty Cup’